 About the workshop

-- Sanction through judicial and/or administrative means.
+• Decide on the most appropriate sanctions through judicial and/or administrative means.

-The main aims of the workshop are:
+The main aims of this workshop are:

 How participants will benefit

 • Review how different investigations are managed

 • Consider the role of prosecutions and how to improve their effectiveness

 • Explore options for cross-institution working